A rewarding experience

 There is no evidence to say that more dogs end up in shelters, or are euthanised because of reward-based training, in the same way there is no evidence to say they ended up there because of punitive training.
 Many have not received any training at all.
 We have a choice – we can either use rewards to teach them what to do, and build their trust and their willingness, and help them adapt…or we can resort to heavy-handed training using prong collars and shock collars, and enforcing compliance with our wishes despite their fear, confusion or anger.
 Some dogs, however, have had such a tough time, and are so traumatised being in a shelter environment, that they may need to be euthanised, for the safety of people or dogs they would come into contact with in the future.
 This is an incredibly emotive subject, but dogs live in the present, and if they are suffering, sometimes euthanasia is the kindest thing to do.
 There are many millions of animals worldwide who are killed every day for food, clothing, sport, entertainment and science.
 Their lives are no more or less important than any other animal.
 It’s in our power to make lives better for all animals while they are alive, and to question the choices we make in their care, training, and the way they end their lives.

-You can find out more in my books
+You can find out more about my books here.

 How to Cope with your Puppy